-The EPA recently modified, or is in the process of modifying, standards promulgated under the CAA in a manner which could increase our compliance costs.
-For example, the EPA has recently modified or discussed modifying the municipal solid waste landfill new source performance standard, national ambient air quality standards applicable to particulate matter, carbon monoxide, and oxides of sulfur and nitrogen, and other standards to make them more stringent.
+In addition, the EPA recently modified, or is in the process of modifying, other standards promulgated under the CAA in a manner which could increase our compliance costs.
+For example, the EPA has recently modified or discussed modifying national ambient air quality standards applicable to particulate matter, carbon monoxide, and oxides of sulfur and nitrogen, and other standards to make them more stringent.